kent-map/kent/landscape/coopers=pit/README.md

 <br><br>
 The Canterbury Landscape Character Assessment and Biodiversity Appraisal 2020 has acknowledged Cooper’s Pit as regionally significant geological site along with six other pits in the Canterbury district.[^ref23] It is the pit closest to the city centre and as such is the most vulnerable to becoming engulfed in housing development with the integrity of the chalk cliffs impacted by surface water runoff.
 After the collapse of the quarry at Swanscombe in North Kent, it is vital that these important sites of industrial heritage and geological importance are preserved.
 <br><br>
+Note: Cooper's Pit is on private land.
 This article was published: 17 January 2025.

 ### References